 1. Start a New Hobby

 Most of us have hobbies we have always wanted to try but never could.
-Now is the time to give that activity a try because hobbies are a great means of fighting boredom.
+Now is the time to try that activity because hobbies are a great means of fighting boredom.

 If you have always wanted to try knitting, sewing, auto repair, carpentry, painting, cooking, playing a musical instrument, or writing, now is the time.
 Many online videos can teach you most of those activities.

-As mentioned previously, Masterclass.com has an unbelievably professional set of courses from masters in their field to help inspire you and kick off a new hobby.
+As mentioned, Masterclass.com has an unbelievably professional set of courses from masters in their field to help inspire you and kick off a new hobby.

 A big advantage of hobbies is that they teach you to focus and think.
-Plus, the satisfaction of making something with your hands is one of the greatest enjoyments around.
+Plus, making something with your hands is one of the greatest enjoyments.

 2. Share Your Hobby & Teach Others

 Teaching is one of the best ways to learn or practice a skill.
-A great way to avoid boredom and keep skills from getting rusty is to teach.
+Teaching is a great way to avoid boredom and keep skills from getting rusty.

 If you are stuck at home, consider making a video where you teach something and post it on YouTube.
 You could also conduct a class for your coworkers.